 Go on a whale watching tour

 If you love whales as much as me, going on a whale watching tour is an excellent way to spend a morning while in Seattle.
-The best place to whale watch in Washington is the Salish Sea near the Orcas Islands, a small chain of islands that are approximately 100 miles north of Seattle.
+The best place for whale watch in Washington is, by far, the Salish Sea near the Orcas Islands, a small chain of islands that are approximately 100 miles north of Seattle.

 You can take a whale watching tour right from Seattle itself, like this half-day option.
 This tour definitely has some pros and cons—while you’ll spend a LOT of time onboard sailing up to the Salish Sea, it will give you time to take in the spectacular views of the Seattle skyline and the Space Needle along the way, as well as spot other wildlife, like seals or sea lions.